Careless People

 Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism is a memoir by Sarah Wynn-Williams, a former director of public policy at Facebook (renamed Meta), published on March 11, 2025.
 The book is a critical account of Facebook's internal culture and decision-making practices during Wynn-Williams' time there.
 The book is highly critical of Facebook's responses to global sociopolitical events, including its role in the Rohingya genocide and CEO Mark Zuckerberg's alleged efforts to censor on behalf of the Chinese government.
 Additionally, Wynn-Williams accuses several Facebook executives, including Sheryl Sandberg and Joel Kaplan, of engaging in harmful behavior in the workplace, including sexual harassment.

-The book gained media coverage following reports that Meta sued to prevent Wynn-Williams from promoting the book; public backlash against Meta's response have been credited with boosting sales of the book, a result known as the Streisand effect.
+The book gained media coverage following reports that Meta sued to prevent Wynn-Williams from promoting the book; public backlash against Meta's response has been credited with boosting sales of the book, a result known as the Streisand effect.
 By late March 2025, Careless People had reached number one on the New York Times best-seller list.
 Following the book's publication, Wynn-Williams was invited to testify before the U.S. Senate, where she accused Zuckerberg of having been willing to censor content in order to gain access to the Chinese market.
-The title of the book is based on a quote from F. Scott Fitzgerald's novel The Great Gatsby.
-(Note: The quote is "They were careless people, Tom and Daisy—they smashed up things and creatures and then retreated back into their money or their vast carelessness, or whatever it was that kept them together, and let other people clean up the mess they had made.")
+The title of the book is a quotation from F. Scott Fitzgerald's 1925 novel The Great Gatsby.
+(Note: The larger quotation which serves as the book's epigraph is: "They were careless people, Tom and Daisy—they smashed up things and creatures and then retreated back into their money or their vast carelessness, or whatever it was that kept them together, and let other people clean up the mess they had made.")

 Background

 Sarah Wynn-Williams is a former Facebook executive who worked in global policy and government relations.
-A New Zealand-born lawyer and diplomat, she worked at the company from 2011 until she was terminated in 2017.
+A lawyer and diplomat born in New Zealand, she worked at the company from 2011 until she was terminated in 2017.

 Pre-publication developments

-Prior to publication, Wynn-Williams lodged a 78page complaint with the US Securities and Exchange Commission (SEC), where she accused the company of misleading investors.
+Before publishing Careless People, Wynn-Williams lodged a 78page complaint with the US Securities and Exchange Commission (SEC) in which she accused the company of misleading investors.
 Wynn-Williams also briefed The Washington Post, recorded an interview with journalist Emily Maitlis, and appeared on a podcast with Steve Bannon.